BSidesSF/bsidessf.github.io/_posts/2021-02-19-bsidessf-happening-march-6-9.md

 Over the course of four days (Saturday through Tuesday), we will be virtually replaying the following talks and pairing the replays with presenter Q&A via Reddit.
 This is a great opportunity to hear from presenters on new developments since they originally gave their talk.

 *   _Checking your --privileged container_ by Maya Kaczorowski and Sam Stewart
-*   _Dispatch: Crisis Management Automation When Everything is On Fire_ by Marc Vilanova and Forest Monsen
+*   _Dispatch: Crisis Management Automation When Everything is On Fire_ by Marc Vilanova and Kevin Glisson
 *   _Give Away Security’s Legos: Dumping Traditional Security Teams_ by Fredrick "Flee" Lee
 *   _How to Kill an AWS Access Key_ by Benjamin Hering
 *   _How to Orchestrate a Cyber Security Incident Tabletop Exercise_ by Melanie Masterson
 *   _How to 10X Your Security (Without the Series D)_ by Clint Gibler
-*   _Managing the Assets of your Security Career_ by Kyle Tobener and Chris John Riley
+*   _Managing the Assets of your Security Career_ by Kyle Tobener
 *   _Non-Political Security Learnings from the Mueller Report_ by Arkadiy Tetelman
 *   _Offensive Javascript Techniques for Red Teamers (Or Anyone Really)_ by Dylan Ayrey and Christian Frichot
 *   _So You’re the First Security Hire_ by Bryan Zimmer